 Alzheimer's disease is a type of dementia that damages the brain.
 It causes a steady loss of memory and of how well you can speak, think, and do your daily activities.

 Mild memory loss is common in people older than 60.
 It may not mean that you have Alzheimer's disease.
 But if your memory is getting worse, see your doctor.
 If it is Alzheimer's, treatment may help.

-Alzheimer's disease happens because of changes in the brain.
-Some of the symptoms may be related to a loss of chemical messengers in the brain, called neurotransmitters, that allow nerve cells in the brain to communicate properly.
+Alzheimer's disease is caused by changes in the brain.
+Some of the symptoms may be linked to a loss of chemical messengers in the brain, called neurotransmitters.
+Neurotransmitters allow nerve cells in the brain to communicate properly.

 What are the symptoms?

 There is no cure for Alzheimer's disease.
-But there are medicines that may slow symptoms down for a while and make the disease easier to live with.
-These medicines may not work for everyone or have a big effect.
-But most experts think they are worth a try.
+But there are medicines that may slow down the symptoms for a while and make the disease easier to live with.
+If you're a caregiver, there are steps you can take to help the person be independent for as long as possible.

-How can you help your loved one with Alzheimer's disease?
+How can you care for someone who has Alzheimer's disease?

 Health Tools help you make wise health decisions or take action to improve your health.

-Alzheimer's disease causes loss of brain cells in areas of the brain.
-Some of the symptoms may be related to a loss of chemical messengers in the brain, called neurotransmitters, that allow nerve cells in the brain to communicate properly.
+Alzheimer's disease is caused by changes in the brain.
+Some of the symptoms may be linked to a loss of chemical messengers in the brain.
+These messengers are called neurotransmitters.
+They allow nerve cells in the brain to communicate properly.

-Compare these examples of normal memory problems and the types of memory problems that may be caused by Alzheimer's disease.
+Normal memory problems aren't the same as the kind of memory problems that may be caused by Alzheimer's disease.
 For example, normally you might forget:

-Following are some of the symptoms of the different stages of Alzheimer's disease.
-They vary as the disease progresses.
+Following are some of the symptoms of mild, moderate, and severe Alzheimer's disease.
+Symptoms vary as the disease progresses.
 Talk to your doctor if a friend or family member has any of the signs.